-Binary options are a type of financial security that operates on a fixed payoff and expiration deadline.
-The investor places a trade on a prediction of whether or not the specified price of an asset will go up or down by a predetermined time in the future.
-Binary options are unique in this way because the investor knows the risk and reward even before placing a trade.
+binary options are a type of financial security that operates on a fixed payoff and expiration deadline.
+The investor places a trade on a prediction of whether or not the specified price of an asset will go up or down by a predetermined time in the future. binary options are unique in this way because the investor knows the risk and reward even before placing a trade.

 Two main forms of these binary options exist.
 The first is the cash-or-nothing option.
 Where the investor receives a fixed cash payment if the option closes in-the-money.
 The second type is an asset-or-nothing option, where the investor is paid the cost of the base security.
-Asset-or-nothing binary options are also referred to as the fixed return option (FROs), digital options, or all-or-nothing options.
+Asset-or-nothing binary options are also referred to as the fixed return option (FROs), binary options, or all-or-nothing options.